thayton/thayton.github.io/_drafts/scraping-by-example-json-data.md

   <input type="hidden" name="JobSiteInfo" value="">
 </form>
 {% endhighlight %}

+The next page functionality works by specifying the starting record in a 50-record result set in a control field named `recordstart`.
+In other words, `recordstart` is 1 and 51 for result sets `[1,50]`, `[51,100]`, which correspond to pages 1 and 2 respectively.

 To get the next page of results, we'll select the `frmMassSelect` form and set the `recordstart` control to be the number of jobs we've already seen plus 1.